 Menlo Park's newly created Independent Redistricting Commission will be made up of seven commissioners and two alternates and will have to hold at least four public hearings throughout their process to draw updated voting boundaries.

-They alone will be responsible for developing the new voting boundaries; a majority of City Council members voted to have no authority or oversight of the commission.
+They alone will be responsible for developing the new voting boundaries; a majority of City Council members voted at the Aug.
+31 meeting to have no authority or oversight of the commission.

 The council's split decision, at its core, highlighted the council members' differing opinions over who should ultimately be accountable for the weighty task of shaping residents' voting opportunities.